Wizkid: 1990–2010: Early life and career beginnings

-Wizkid was born Ayodeji Ibrahim Balogun on 16 July 1990, in Surulere, Lagos.
+Ayodeji Ibrahim Balogun was born on 16 July 1990, in Ojuelegba, Surulere, Lagos.
 He grew up in an interfaith household with twelve female siblings.
-His mother is a Pentecostal Christian and his father practices Islam.
+His mother was a Pentecostal Christian and his father practices Islam.
 Wizkid attended Ijebu Ode Grammar School.
 He grew up listening to King Sunny Ade, Fela Kuti and Bob Marley.
-In a radio interview with Tim Westwood in 2012, he said "his father has three wives".
+In a radio interview with Tim Westwood in 2012, he said that "his father has three wives".
 In another interview with Adesope of Factory 78 TV, Wizkid said he formed a group called the Glorious Five with a couple of his church friends.
 They managed to release an album prior to disbanding.
 Wizkid went by the stage name Lil Prinz until 2006.
 He later met OJB Jezreel, a record producer who prevented him from recording for a year.
 While visiting OJB's Point Beat Studios frequently, he watched 2 Face Idibia record songs for his Grass 2 Grace album.
 He was also present during the recording sessions for Sound Sultan's debut album Jagbajantis.
 He cited Naeto C as one of the people who mentored and coached him when he was 15 years old.
-Wizkid inked a record deal with Empire Mates Entertainment in 2009.
+Wizkid signed a record deal with Empire Mates Entertainment in 2009.
 He co-wrote "Omoge You Too Much", a song from Banky W.'s The W Experience album.
 He also worked with Naeto C, Ikechukwu and M.I while developing his craft.
 In mid-2009, he dropped out of Lagos State University (LASU).
 He later attended Lead City University, but dropped out after completing two sessions.